-Osaka’s role as joint flag bearer for the Japanese team at the Opening Ceremony, alongside NBA star Rui Hachimura of Beninese and Japanese parentage, is being touted in the Western press as a watershed moment in Japan’s recognition of its ever increasing diversity.
+Along with the presence of joint flag bearer for the Japanese team at the opening ceremony, NBA star Rui Hachimura of Beninese and Japanese parentage, Osaka’s prominent role is being touted in the Western press as a watershed moment in Japan’s recognition of its ever increasing diversity.

 High profile hafu athletes such as Osaka, Hachimura, and sprinter Abdul Hakim Sani Brown, are indeed the public faces of an increasingly diverse Japan, and they provide heroes for Japan’s hafu youth.
 What most Western commentators fail to recognize, however, is that the more substantive force for change is occurring in a bottom-up form.
 It is also much ignored that non-Japanese residents of Japan might do more within their communities to influence the rate of change.

 Elderly politicians in Japan have been wont to occasionally pronounce that Japan is a mono-racial nation.
 This statement is insensitive, factually inaccurate, and stupid, but from their personal life experience, largely true.

 The Japanese primarily comprise three groups: the predominantly Hokkaido based Ainu, the Ryukyu (Okinawa) and the mainstream Yamato.
 All three have strong genetic links to the Jomon, the original inhabitants of Japan.
 Hokkaido and the Ryukyu Islands were incorporated into Japan in 1869 and 1879 respectively.